New York City Negligent Security Lawyer

 You also have the right to sue your attacker personally for damages.
 From a practical perspective, many criminals don’t have insurance to cover your losses.
 The perpetrator can be held personally responsible in a civil lawsuit, however.
 That means you have the right to go after the perpetrator’s personal assets in addition to suing the property owner for damages.

-What Types of Damages Can I Recover in a Negligent Security Claim?
+What Types of Damages Can I Recover in a Negligent Security Claim in NYC?

 When you’re hurt, your medical bills are often just the tip of the iceberg.
 You might be unable to work for weeks or months.
 You might also need ongoing physical therapy, rehab, and even additional surgeries to get back on your feet again.